seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 1. To make a piano with 3-5 keys that plays a note in Midi code in about two weeks time, knowing my first ever task on this project.
 I went to research about how to make the piano.
 2. Discuss with the other engineering rehibilitaion people how to make a rehibilitation course with our products

 I have been busy with a project called TIP in the first week and thus I was able to work on the piano only in week two.
-Though I was able to discuss about the project with my team and
+Though I was able to discuss about the project with the ER(engineering rehibil people)

 Here is what you need to do to your compuuter for set-up to be able to develop games on unity with the leap motion controller

-AI intergration

 ## Engineering rehibilitation
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODkwNDkwNzc1LC0xMjgzMDg5NzU1LC0xMj
+eyJoaXN0b3J5IjpbLTQyNDEwNTczLC0xMjgzMDg5NzU1LC0xMj
 IwMTY0Nzg5LDQ3MjMzMTM1NSw5NDA2MzkzMjksMTMyNjUwMTc1
 NCwtMTY2OTMyMzQwNywtNDQ4MjU0MDQ3LC05NzkyMjI1NzcsLT
 g4MzY0MDEsLTE0NzE3MDAyNTUsLTY1ODY0OTU1MiwtMjAwNTY3